Reese Witherspoon Revisits Her "Really Stupid" 2013 Arrest

 Advertisement

-Witherspoon apologized in a public statement shortly after the incident.
+Witherspoon apologised in a public statement shortly after the incident.
 She told People she “clearly had one drink too many” and is “deeply embarrassed” about the things she said.

 In their interview, Jamil called Witherspoon’s apology “fucking refreshing,” while Witherspoon shared that she still “did something really stupid.”